 several of them are my friends, colleagues and teachers.

 Finally, in a list of no particular order, here are some people whose lives

-or work are, to my mind, especially deserving of a standing ovation:
+or work have aspects that, to my mind, are deserving of a standing ovation: